MohsenSabet/Project-Management/README.md

 1. **Clone this repository**: Access all project materials and documentation.
 2. **Explore**: Navigate through the folders to view and use the documents.
 3. **Use Microsoft Project**: Open `.mpp` files with Microsoft Project or compatible software for detailed project planning insights.

-## Contributing

-Contributions, suggestions, and feedback are welcome to improve the project.
-Please refer to `CONTRIBUTING.md` for guidelines on contributing to this repository.

-## Support

-For any questions or support, please open an issue in this repository or contact the project team via email.

 ## Disclaimer